 Finally, the frogs have decided they can wait no longer and have laid frog spawn in our pond.

 The Winter has been so long and so cold and they have stayed in their Winter quarters for protection.
 You can create a special home called a hibernaculum for them to help them survive a cold Winter.

 Build a hibernaculum in a sheltered, quiet corner of the garden:

-- Dig a hole 60cm (2ft) deep and at least a metre (4ft) across and fill with loosely laid twigs, branches or logs so it looks like a natural log pile.
+- Dig a hole 60cm (2ft) deep and a metre (4ft) across and fill with loosely laid twigs, branches or logs so it looks like a natural log pile.

 - You can add extra tunnels using pieces of drainpipe from ground level pointing into different areas of the hole.
 Cover with old turfs or soil and Autumn leaves to make a mound about half a metre high so that all you can see are the tunnel (drainpipe) entrances on the outside of the mound.

 - Tadpoles need rafting plants that grow out across the water surface to hide under as they are vulnerable to the birds that also visit the pond.